The average conversion rate for the eCommerce industry dropped from 2.31% to 2.12% during April 2020 to April 2021 period.

-If you see customers abandoning their orders at the billing stage, you can introduce discounts and deals, engage in email marketing, and make the checkout experience seamless to drive more sales.
+If you see customers abandoning their orders at the billing stage, you can introduce discounts and deals, engage in sending them cart recovery emails, and make the checkout experience seamless to drive more sales.

-Ever wondered your conversion rates might be dropping because customers are viewing the website on a particular browser?
-It is possible that your site takes longer to load on Safari as compared to Google Chrome.
+b) Check for browser compatibility - If your customers are using older versions of browsers, then they may face compatibility issues.
+This will prevent them to load several aspects of the website.
+It’s possible that your site takes longer to load on Safari as compared to Google Chrome.
 Or the fact that average redirection and server connection time is more on one browser as compared to another.
 These factors affect customers’ experiences which can lead to a higher bounce rate than usual.

-What can you do?
-Look at Google Analytics.
-Go to Audience > Technology > Browser for an ecommerce report which will show which browsers are underperforming.
+Go to Audience > Technology > Browser for an eCommerce report which will show which browsers are underperforming.

-Mobile ecommerce is growing at a massive rate, and it shows no signs of slowing down.
 79% of smartphone users make a purchase online using mobile devices.
-If your website is not mobile responsive, or you are ignoring your mobile users, you are going to miss out on several customers who would otherwise convert.
+If your website is not mobile responsive, you’re ignoring your mobile users and missing out on several customers who would otherwise convert.

-To check how your website scores on mobile-friendliness, use Google Mobile-Friendly Test Tool.
-Here are a few things the tool will tell you:
+To check how your website scores on mobile-friendliness, use the Google Mobile-Friendly Test Tool.
+Here are the important data you’d want to gather from the tool:

 - If your site is mobile-friendly

 - How your site looks on mobile devices